pinojs/pino/docs/pretty.md

   See the [`pino-pretty` documentation][pp] for more information on the options that can be passed via `prettyPrint`.

-  Pretty stream doesn't guarantee final log writes and corresponding warning is written to logs on first synchronous flushing.
+The default prettifier write stream does not guarantee final log writes.
+Correspondingly, a warning is written to logs on first synchronous flushing.
-  To disable this warning, e.g. if you use pretty stream consciously and know that some logs can be lost, you can pass `suppressFlushSyncWarning : true` to prettyPrint:
+This warning may be suppressed by passing `suppressFlushSyncWarning : true` to `prettyPrint`:
   ```js
   const pino = require('pino')
   const log = pino({